 “The Traffic Management as a Service project is unique in the sense that it is the city of Ghent, not the industry, that is taking the lead in creating a technology platform,” Pieter Morlion of Mobiliteitsbedrijf Gent, told Cities Today.
 “The TMaaS.eu platform can be used by other small and medium-sized cities as well, so efforts do not need to be repeated.
 Investments, both concerning time and money, can be accumulated across different cities, and the platform can serve as a common starting ground for collecting, visualising and exchanging information regarding mobility.”

 The system automatically checks all data coming in on journeys by bike, bus, tram, train, or on foot.
-Based on that data the platform will send all information necessary to each commuter by way of social media, while considering each individual’s personal preferences.
+Based on that data the platform will send information to commuters through social media, taking into account each individual’s personal preferences.
 Citizens are also able to provide the platform with feedback.
 Subscribers will receive real-time and personalised traffic advice about their neighbourhoods and be notified of alternatives routes or modes if need be.